 - To test if the cake is fully baked, insert a wooden skewer.
 The cake is baked when the skewer comes out clean.
 Also the cake should spring back from a light touch and have shrunk away from the sides of the Bundt tin.

-- Once baked remove the cake from the oven.
+- As soon as the cake is baked remove the from the oven.
 Leave the cake to cool in the tin for 5-10 minutes.

 - Finally, turn the Bundt cake out on to a cooling rack and allow to cool completely before icing.